- Intellectual property includes copyrights, trademarks, patents and trade secrets.

 It can be difficult to avoid IP infringement if you don't know what protections apply.
 Identifying the types of IP is the first step to avoid using that material improperly.

-"The first step in protecting IP is determining what the IP actually is," said MaryAnne Armstrong, partner at IP law firm BSKB.
-"Is the IP something that is best protected by a copyright, trademark, patent or trade secret?”
-[Small Business Legal DIY: What's OK to Do Yourself]
+"The first step in protecting intellectual property is determining what the intellectual property actually is," said MaryAnne Armstrong, partner at law firm BSKB.
+"Is the intellectual property something that is best protected by a copyright, trademark, patent or trade secret?"
+[Read related article: What's the Difference Between Trademarks, Patents and Copyrights?]

-The major types of intellectual property protections one might encounter, Armstrong said, are:
+These are the major types of IP protections one might encounter, Armstrong said:

-- Copyrights: Copyrights protect the rights to "original artistic works” including literary, dramatic, music, video, architecture, computer software, and so on.
+- Copyrights: Copyrights protect the rights to "original artistic works," including literature, drama, music, video, architecture and computer software.

-- Trademarks: Trademarks protect aspects of branding like words, phrases, or symbols that identify goods, services, and companies.
+- Trademarks: Trademarks protect aspects of branding like words, phrases, and symbols that identify goods, services, and companies.

-Unfortunately, avoiding infringement is not always so cut and dry.
-Entrepreneurs run the risk of violating the legal limits of IP rights in many ways each and every day, so the it's important to inform every decision you make regarding the use of graphics, slogans, and even particular product components.
+Unfortunately, avoiding IP infringement is not always cut-and-dry.
+Entrepreneurs run the risk of violating the legal limits of IP rights in many ways, so it's important to consider this in every decision you make regarding the use of graphics, slogans and even particular product components.

 "There are many ways that entrepreneurs could unknowingly infringe upon someone else's intellectual property, or leave themselves open," said Mary E. Juetten, founder of IP protection service provider Traklight.

-Juetten gave the example of a Web designer being hired to create a website for a company.
-If the work is done without a contract, or is based on a contract that has no mention of who owns the website files, IP issues can arise if the designer wants use the files he or she created for another purpose.
+Juetten gave the example of a web designer being hired to create a website for a company.
+If the work is done without a contract or with a contract that does not mention who owns the website files, IP issues can arise if the designer wants use the files they created for another purpose.
 IP theft can also occur with product development if the entrepreneur hasn't secured patents for the product.